WCGA/knowledge-base/docs/metadata/metadata.rst

 Validating Your Metadata
 ========================

+* USGS FGDC CSDGM Validator: http://geo-nsdi.er.usgs.gov/validation/
+* NOAA/NGDC ISO 19115-2 validator: http://www.ngdc.noaa.gov/docucomp/recordServices

 How Is the Metadata Displayed?
 ==============================

 This part will explicitly show the translation between the metadata content or Xpaths and where it shows up on the WCODP.
-(Because that isn't necessarily intuitive)

 Best Practices for Metadata
 ===========================

 Content
 -------

-Guidance on what makes a good title, abstract, etc.
+It is very important to provide good information within your metadata to assist people in understanding what the data are about, how it was created, how they can use it, who to contact with questions, and how to access the data.
+It may even be helpful to you in the future as the data author to remember key details about creation the data set.
+It has been said, that "Metadata is a love note to the future."

+USGS has a very good resource clearly describing what type of information needs to go into the various elements of FGDC CSDGM standard.

+* Metadata in Plain Language: http://geology.usgs.gov/tools/metadata/tools/doc/ctc/

+Most advice on content is applicable regardless of the metadata standard you use, but the location of the appropriate content may vary.
+Focus on what you would like to know if you were interested in discovering and using someone else's data set.

 Publishing Great Metadata
 -------------------------

-Tanya Haddad gave the following presentation at the 2014 West Coast Ocean Data Network Meeting:
+Tanya Haddad gave an excellent presentationa about publishing great metadata at the 2014 West Coast Ocean Data Network Meeting:

 `Presentation Slides <http://network.westcoastoceans.org/wp-content/uploads/2014/12/Haddad_WCGA_Successful_Data_Sharing-1.pdf>`_